We often follow what are considered basic moral rules: don’t steal, don’t lie, help others when we can.

 Both arguments can be challenged, however.
 Evolution does not show that our moral beliefs are false, only that they might be.
 Also, evolution may undercut one reason to believe in the existence of moral facts, but there are other reasons to believe in their existence that evolution doesn’t threaten: for one, it seems like society has seen moral improvement over the last few hundred years (ending slavery, allowing women to vote, etc.), and that might be difficult to explain without believing there are objective moral facts.

 Our understanding of morality benefits from understanding its evolutionary origin.
 Many questions remain, however: e.g., what were the exact mechanisms by which any morality evolved?
 If evolution threatens moral beliefs’ truth or justifiability, might other influences, e.g., culture, have similar effects?
-Might understanding our evolutionary origins positively contribute to our moral thinking, e.g., by influence our views about non-human animals?
+Might understanding our evolutionary origins positively contribute to our moral thinking, e.g., by influencing our views about non-human animals?

 This essay focuses on moral beliefs, but feelings and attitudes can have ethical aspects, too, and similar questions arise about their origin.